mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 }
 ```

-- To implement the order repository interface, add a `EFOrderRepository` class (in the `EFOrderRepository.cs` file in the `Models` folder)
+- To implement the order repository interface, add a `EFOrderRepository` class to the `EFOrderRepository.cs` file to the `Models` folder.

 ```
 using Microsoft.EntityFrameworkCore;